ruairidhflint/rory.codes/src/index.md

 title: Home
 ---

-Software engineer, photographer and maker of things based in London, England.
+Software engineer, photographer and maker of things.
+Based in London, England.
 More [about me](/about/).